 If left alone, gingivitis can develop into a more serious condition called periodontitis.
 This is where deep pockets of infection form around your teeth.
 Periodontitis causes long-term inflammation of your gums, which eventually damages the surrounding tissues, including the bone of your jaw.
 Without their usual support, your teeth may slowly move out of place, become loose or even fall out.

 It’s possible to have gum disease and not notice any symptoms at all.
 Gum disease doesn’t usually cause pain, even when it’s severe.

 red or swollen gums

-bleeding on brushing or flossing your teeth
+bleeding when you brush or floss your teeth

 This information was published by Bupa's Health Content Team and is based on reputable sources of medical evidence.
 It has been reviewed by appropriate medical or clinical professionals.
 Photos are only for illustrative purposes and do not reflect every presentation of a condition.

 The information contained on this page and in any third party websites referred to on this page is not intended nor implied to be a substitute for professional medical advice nor is it intended to be for medical diagnosis or treatment.
 Third party websites are not owned or controlled by Bupa and any individual may be able to access and post messages on them.
 Bupa is not responsible for the content or availability of these third party websites.
 We do not accept advertising on this page.

 For more details on how we produce our content and its sources, visit the 'About our health information' section.